Esoteric Buddhism

 like Jesus, which helped him

-far off wherefrom he disappeared.
+at locations far off wherefrom he disappeared.

 He made outstanding poetic